 left outer join sheffields_2017.receiving_shipments_item_has_inventory_item hrsi on i.id = hrsi.inventory_item_id

 left outer join sheffields_2017.receiving_shipments_item rsi on rsi.id = hrsi.receiving_shipments_item_id

 left outer join sheffields_2017.po on rsi.po_id = po.id

 left outer join sheffields_2017.po_address pa on pa.po_id = po.id

 Scarification: mechanical scarification preferred, Soak in hot tap water or 8 to 15 min. acid treatment.

 Germination: sow seed 1/4" deep, tamp the soil, mulch the seed bed

 Other: if boiling water treatment does not allow seed to imbibe, sulfuric acid treatment is required, innoculant could be used

 Lespedeza bicolor, also known as Bicolor Lespedeza, Bush Clover, Shrub Lespedeza, and Shrubby Bushclover, is a beautiful and versatile plant that is native to Asia and widely grown as an ornamental plant.
-This erect shrub can grow up to 3 meters in height and width, and it tolerates arid soils well, making it a great choice for windbreaks, sand stabilization, and soil conservation.
+This erect shrub can grow up to 9 ft in height and width, and it tolerates arid soils well, making it a great choice for windbreaks, sand stabilization, and soil conservation.
 Lespedeza bicolor is quite variable in appearance and has been bred into a number of cultivars.
 This plant produces pink and purple pealike flowers and flat legume pods.
 While it is a beautiful addition to any garden, it also has been introduced as an invasive species in some areas, such as the southeastern United States, where it can interfere with native plant growth and negatively impact schedules of controlled burns of fire-adapted habitats.